Skip to Main Content

 Online Resources-access to an alphabetical list of the resources that the library subscribes to.

-Google Scholar is a search engine that searches for academic information such as journal articles, books and theses from academic publishers and open access resources across a range of subject areas.
+Google Scholar searches for academic information such as journal articles, books and theses from academic publishers and open access resources across a range of subject areas.
+More information is available from the Google Scholar Search Help page.

 The following online videos will provide you with information regarding using Generative AI tools in your assignments: